miguel-2020/Miguel-2020/README.md

 ### Hi there 👋

-I am Miguel, from Rhode Island, USA, And I am currently pursuing a Bachelor in Computer Science in my current town.
+I am Miguel, from Rhode Island, USA, And I am currently pursuing a Bachelor degree in Computer Science in my current town.
 I am expecting to graduate in May of 2023.
 I have a general knowledge of Javascript, CSS,HTML, and Java.
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=miguel-2020)](https://github.com/anuraghazra/github-readme-stats)

 <!--